microsoft/sound-and-music-minecraft-makecode-ext/README.md

 # Sound and Music MakeCode extension for Minecraft: Education Edition

-*This project is an experimental hackathon project with no support or quality guarantee.*

 > Open this page at [https://microsofthackathons.github.io/sound-and-music-minecraft-makecode-ext/](https://microsofthackathons.github.io/sound-and-music-minecraft-makecode-ext/)

 ## Use the extension in Minecraft